There are many new terms to learn while using Ideas by TradeSmith. Below is our glossary.

 - SSI Yellow Zone — The Yellow Zone indicates that the position has corrected somewhat below a recent high, and it has not yet hit its SSI Stop Loss Price.

-- SSI Red Zone – The stock has hit its SSI Stop Loss and is now in the Red Zone.
+- SSI Red Zone/ SSI Stop Loss — The stock has hit its SSI Stop Loss and is now in the Red Zone.
 This indicates that the stock has corrected more than its VQ% below a recent high.
 The stock is not behaving in a way that is usual based on its historical market trend.

-- SSI Trend – Each stock has its own SSI Trend.
-The math behind the SSI Trend is complex but the concept is simple – find the moving average that was: (1) The best support for longer term trends, and (2) that provided the biggest bounces when price came down to touch support.
+- SSI Trend — Each stock has its own SSI Trend.
+The math behind the SSI Trend is complex but the concept is simple — find the moving average that was: the best support for longer term trends, and that provided the biggest bounces when price came down to touch support.

-- Symbol – An arrangement of characters (usually letters and/or numbers) that represent the stock/option you own.
+- Stock Symbol — An arrangement of characters (usually letters and/or numbers) that represent the stock/option you own.
+Also known as a Ticker Symbol.

-- Total Dividends – This is calculated as follows: Total Dividends = Total Sum of Dividends per share (split adjusted) since Entry Date * Shares
+- Total Dividends — The total amount of dividends collected for your invsestment.
+This is calculated as follows: Total Dividends = Total of Dividends per share (split adjusted) since Entry Date x Shares.

-- Value Stocks – Value investors can now combine value stocks with positive momentum to narrow down their choices.
-Our Value tool shows you stocks that are in good health based on our algorithms and that match industry best practices, measuring each stock’s fundamentals
+- Value Stocks — A value stock is a stock that trades at a lower price relative to its fundamentals, such as dividends, earnings, or sales, making it appealing to value investors.
+Value investors can now combine value stocks with positive momentum to narrow down their choices.
+Our Value tool shows you stocks that are in good health based on our algorithms and that match industry best practices, measuring each stock’s fundamentals.

-- Volatility Quotient – TradeSmith proprietary algorithm that tells you how volatile it is.
+- Volatility Quotient (VQ) — TradeSmith proprietary algorithm that identifies the volatility of an asset.
 It will tell you how much room you can give a stock in order to not get stopped out too early.
 The lower the number, the more stable the movement of that stock.
 Higher percentages indicate the stock is more volatile in its market moves over time.

-- Volatility Quotient % – The Volatility Quotient is the percentage that defines how volatile a stock is, based on its historical price action.
+- Volatility Quotient % (VQ%) — The percentage that defines how volatile a stock is, based on its historical price action.

 - Volume — The total volume of shares or contracts for the most recently completed trading period.